gbdev/homebrewhub/README.md

 curl https://localhost:8000/all
 ```

-### Synchronising the database
+### Synchronizing the database

-The Homebrew Hub "source" database is simply a collection of folders, hosted as a git repository, each one containing an homebrew entry (ROM, screenshots, ..) and a "game.json" manifest file providing more details and metadata in a _consisting_ way (see the game.json JSON schema).
+The Homebrew Hub "source" database is simply a collection of folders, hosted as a git repository, each one containing an homebrew entry (ROM, screenshots, ..) and a "game.json" manifest file providing more details and metadata in a _consistent_ way (see the game.json JSON schema).

 For more information check the ["database" repository](https://github.com/gbdev/database) documentation.